 Student’s Pledge

-I have read the Honor Code of Richard Bland College of William & Mary.
+I have read the Honor Code of Richard Bland College.
 I understand completely what is expected of me under this Code.
 I know that any act of lying, failing to disclose an Honor Code violation, stealing, or cheating is a violation of the Honor Code and will subject me to disciplinary action, which could result in expulsion from the College.
 I hereby pledge, without reservation, my full support of the Honor Code.

 Honor Code Violations